csharp75/IMS-Base/README.md

 ## Design Tokens

+Design tokens are named entities that store visual design information.

 > Design tokens are the visual design atoms of the design system — specifically, they are named entities that store visual design attributes.
 We use them in place of hard-coded values (such as hex values for color or pixel values for spacing) in order to maintain a scalable and consistent visual system for UI development.

 *Salesforce, [Lightning Design System ](https://www.lightningdesignsystem.com/design-tokens/)*